Safe Harbor Indirect Cost Rate Test Program

 The Safe Harbor Pilot program is being called the “Path to Compliance”.
 Use of the safe harbor rate will allow a firm time to develop an indirect cost rate in accordance with the Federal Cost Principles based on the actual cost of the firm.

 The safe harbor test period is July 1, 2013, through June 30, 2016.
-The program will be evaluated after one year.
+The program will be evaluated each year.

 At the end of the three year program, a firm that is approved to use the Safe Harbor rate should be able to meet all the steps listed on the Pathway to Compliance (docx, 36kb) document and provide a FAR-compliant Indirect Cost Rate.